Is spread betting tax-free in the UK?

 Spread betting is only available to residents of the UK and Ireland.
 Anyone outside these countries who might want to participate in trading, especially leveraged trading, might need to look into different trading instruments, such as CFDs.

 The tax implications will also differ; traders looking to trade CFDs must pay capital gains tax on their profits.
-With that said, every country has their own tax laws; therefore, it might be best to speak to a tax attorney or consultant for all tax-related details.
+That said, every country has their own tax laws; therefore, it might be best to speak to a tax attorney or consultant for all tax-related details.

 Spread betting vs share dealing

 Spread betting is an alternative way of making a profit on the price movements of financial assets without owning the asset.
-You’re just speculating on the price movement, whether it will go up or down.
+Traders are just speculating on the price movement, whether it will go up or down.

-With spread betting, you can access various financial markets such as forex, indices, bonds, shares, ETFs, commodities, and more.
-Also, spread betting is a leveraged product, so you only have to deposit a small amount of capital (margin) to gain full access to the financial market.
-As seen in the example above, for £7500 worth of shares, you’ll only need to deposit £1500 at a 5:1 leverage ratio.
+With spread betting, they can access various financial markets such as Forex, indices, bonds, shares, ETFs, commodities, and more.
+Also, spread betting is a leveraged product, so they only have to deposit a small amount of capital (margin) to gain full access to the financial market.
+As seen in the example above, for £7500 worth of shares, a trader only needs to deposit £1500 at a 5:1 leverage ratio.

-With share dealing, you take ownership of the share/s you might want to purchase, and because share dealing is not leveraged, you’ll have to pay the total cost of the shares.
-Another factor to consider is that because you own the share/s, you’ll be subject to stamp duty tax and capital gains tax for profits gained.
+With share dealing, a trader takes ownership of the share/s they might want to purchase, and because share dealing is not leveraged, they have to pay the total cost of the shares.
+Also, because they own the share/s they'll be subject to stamp duty tax and capital gains tax on profits gained.

-Lastly, another difference between spread betting and share dealing is the trading strategies and styles a trader might choose to use.
-With share dealing, traders and investors generally have a longer-term approach to the market, whereas with spread betting, traders generally have a shorter-term approach.
+Lastly, with share dealing, traders and investors generally have a longer-term approach to the market, whereas with spread betting, traders generally have a shorter-term approach.

 People also asked